niklasberglund/SwiftChinese/README.md

 ## Usage example
 ### Searching translations
-Translations are returned as _Translation_ objects which holds the word in Chinese and English definitions.
+Translations are returned as _Translation_ objects which holds the word in Chinese and it's English definitions.

 #### Search by simplified Chinese
 ```swift